agnosticobservability/dt-relay/README.md

    You can also use the helper script described below to manage the stack.

-4. Navigate to <https://localhost/>.
-Accept the browser warning for the self-signed cert.
+3. Navigate to <https://localhost/>.
+Accept the browser warning for the bundled self-signed development certificate.

-5. Visit <https://localhost/dt-relay/datadomain> to use the Data Domain form.
+4. Visit <https://localhost/dt-relay/datadomain> to use the Data Domain form.

 ### Helper script